krishnized/license/readme.md

 “Work done as a sacrifice for the Supreme must be performed; otherwise, work binds one to the material world.”

-This license does not override or alter the terms specified by the material-level license (e.g., MIT, ISC, BSD, SIL, etc) and doesn't have legal force.
-Rather it serves as a reminder and encourages an ethical principle of good intention for the general public.
+This license does not override or alter the terms specified by the material-level license (e.g., MIT, ISC, BSD, SIL, etc) and does not create legal obligations.
+It serves as an ethical reminder and encourages good intention for the general public.